Luciferutkarsh/gitswap/README.md

-# GitSwitch
+# GitSwap

 ## Manage Multiple GitHub Accounts on Mac

-GitSwitch is a Python-based CLI tool that simplifies the process of managing multiple GitHub accounts (for example, a personal and a work account) on one machine.
+GitSwap is a Python-based CLI tool that simplifies the process of managing multiple GitHub accounts (for example, a personal and a work account) on one machine.
 It allows quick switching between multiple GitHub accounts by updating your Git config and SSH config as needed.

 ---